 This cocktail is perfect for an at-home happy hour, girls’ night in or any other time you want to pour a celebratory drink!

-- Freshly lemon juice—the shelf-stable stuff from the store simply will not work here.
+- Fresh lemon juice—the shelf-stable stuff from the store simply will not work here.
 We want that lemony punch, and it’s got to come from fresh juice.
 Alternately, you can purchase cold pressed lemon juice from the refrigerated section of your grocery—it’ll be close to the pre-cut fruits and veggies, and this works like a charm if you don’t want to squeeze your own.
+Meyer lemons are the best, but tricky to find.
+Regular lemons work too.

 - Simple syrup—you can make this at home or purchase it from the store.
 I tend to keep a jar of it in my refrigerator at all times for when happy hour rolls around.